qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 instead of a solution.
 This can help us find better ways of delivering continuously without postponing integration or getting stuck in complexity.

+## Musings by willem.
+More visible here than in essays.

+- what if you use feature toggles as part of authorization (e.g. which products someone or someones' organisation has access to?)
+- WE - I have feature toggles seen work, surprisingly well.
+And at the same time, multiple ways of authorizing access to features (flages, but also other interfaces. logic everywhere).
+Removing feature flags would make the product inoperable.
+- WE - feature toggles work only when one can separate all the functionality under the toggle.
+One can also fool oneself
+- WE: Forces:  as developers we want to ship small pieces, and get feedback. users do not always want this ('where did that button move?').
+Even when they are agile developers or even UX people.
+For a long time I interpreted continuous delivery as 'in the hands of the user', but apparently that is continuous deployment (since the CD book).
+As operations people, we want to be able to roll back 'bad' changes.
+Feature toggles may be a way (what are others?). (as developers we experience that 'bad changes' hurt less if you do them more often).

 ## Further reading

 - Twitter thread by Pete Hodgsson (@ph1)  https://twitter.com/ph1/status/1263186192951939072 on [Piranha: an open Source tool to automatically delete stale code](https://eng.uber.com/piranha/).
-Academic paper: https://manu.sridharan.net/files/ICSE20-SEIP-Piranha.pdf
+Academic paper: https://manu.sridharan.net/files/ICSE20-SEIP-Piranha.pdf.
+Thread contains a more detailed categorisation beyond 'tech toggles' and 'other'.

 - LaunchDarkly, a service to manage flags at various states in a products lifecycle / for various audiences.